hackclub/hackclub/workshops/memory_game/README.md

 When a card is clicked, let's flip the card.

 Create two empty variable arrays `cardsClicked` and `cardsClickedId`.
-Also create a variable `cardsMatched` array to push the matched cards
+Also, create a variable `cardsMatched` array to push the matched cards

 ```js
 var cardsClicked = []